menu

 Real Estate Prices & Overview

-The average rental price in Pensacola Station is currently $2,753, based on NeighborhoodScout's exclusive analysis.
-Rents here are currently lower in price than 43.3% of Florida neighborhoods.
+The average rental price in Pensacola Station is currently $3,281, based on NeighborhoodScout's exclusive analysis.
+The average rental cost in this neighborhood is higher than 79.5% of the neighborhoods in Florida.

 Pensacola Station is a rural neighborhood (based on population density) located in Pensacola, Florida.
 This is a coastal neighborhood (i.e., is on the ocean, a bay, or inlet).

-Pensacola Station real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) small apartment buildings and apartment complexes/high-rise apartments.
+Pensacola Station real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) townhomes and small apartment buildings.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Pensacola Station neighborhood are newer, built in 2000 or more recently.
 A number of residences were also built before 1940.

 Notable & Unique Neighborhood Characteristics